Environmental Remediation Services MATOC

 Description

-The Department of the Interior, specifically the Bureau of Indian Affairs, is soliciting proposals for Environmental Remediation Services under a Multiple Award Task Order Contract (MATOC) aimed at addressing hazardous materials at the Standing Rock Community School in Fort Yates, North Dakota.
-The project encompasses two phases: the first phase involves comprehensive assessments of asbestos, lead-based paint, mold, and radon, culminating in a detailed report and mitigation plan, while the second phase focuses on implementing remediation strategies and repairs to ensure safe living conditions.
-This initiative is critical for maintaining environmental safety and compliance with federal and state regulations, with a total budget not exceeding $45 million over five years, and the government aims to award three contracts.
-Interested contractors, particularly those qualifying as Indian Small Business Economic Enterprises (ISBEEs), should contact Jessica Kidd at jessica.kidd@bia.gov for further details and adhere to the proposal submission deadlines outlined in the solicitation documents.
+The Department of the Interior, specifically the Bureau of Indian Affairs, is soliciting proposals for Environmental Remediation Services under the Multiple Award Task Order Contract (MATOC) framework.
+The primary objective is to conduct hazardous material assessments and remediation at the Standing Rock Community School employee housing, focusing on asbestos, lead-based paint, mold, and radon mitigation.
+This initiative is crucial for ensuring safe living conditions and compliance with federal and state safety regulations, with a total budget not exceeding $45 million over five years.
+Interested contractors must submit their proposals by January 31, 2025, and can direct inquiries to Jessica Kidd at jessica.kidd@bia.gov.

 Point(s) of Contact